ivjot-bst/airtapMcp/README.md

 ## 📞 Support
 If you encounter any issues or have questions, please:
 - Check our GitHub Issues for similar problems
-- Join our Discord community for real-time support
 - Contact support at support@airtap.ai

 ---